influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/creating-connections.md

       *Required only if [authorization is enabled](/influxdb/latest/administration/authentication_and_authorization/) on the InfluxDB instance to which you're connecting.*
     * **Password**: Enter the password.
       *Required only if [authorization is enabled](/influxdb/latest/administration/authentication_and_authorization/) on the InfluxDB instance to which you're connecting.*
-    * **Telegraf Database Name**: Enter the name of your Telegraf database.
-This field specifies the database that Chronograf will use to for plugins that populate the Host List page.
-The field is prefilled with `telegraf`, which is the default name assigned to Telegraf databases.
-If you've specified a different name for your Telegraf database, enter that here instead.
+    * **Telegraf Database Name**: This field specifies the database that Chronograf will use for populating different parts of the application, including the Host List page.
+If you've changed the default retention policy in your InfluxDB instance, you may want to change it here as well.
+If none is provided, we will use `autogen`.
+You will still be able to query any database you have access to in the InfluxDB instance when building dashboards or exploring data.
     * **Default Retention Policy**: Enter the name of the default [retention policy](/influxdb/latest/concepts/glossary/#retention-policy-rp).
 If none i s provided, it assumes `autogen`.
     * **Make this the default connection**: When this option is selected, this InfluxDB connection will be used when Chronograf is launched.